How to Prevent Burning Out as a Fitness Professional

 1) Grind, Hustle, [Insert Motivational Word Here]

 To be honest, I hate the connotation of “grinding” or “hustling.”
-Every time I see a Tweet or Facebook status of someone saying how they’re up early “grinding” or how much they’re” hustling,” I want to wash my face with broken glass.
+Every time I see a Tweet or IG status of someone saying how they’re up early “grinding” or how much they’re” hustling,” I want to jump into a live volcano.

 Even he will admit he’s an outlier when it comes to work ethic and loving the grind.

 There IS a degree of grinding and hustling that’s inherently conjoined to the fitness industry.